“Among the faculty, we must certainly

 staffed by teachers who think of themselves as priests.
 [See "Schools as Churches".]

-But here are a few pointers, by Waldorf teachers and by Steiner himself.
-You might note that, according to these sources (who presumably are privy to the secret, inside knowledge), Waldorf education does not primarily concern itself with conveying real-world information to students.
+But here are a few pointers, provided by Waldorf teachers and by Steiner himself.
+You might note that, according to these sources (who presumably are privy to secret, inside knowledge), Waldorf education does not primarily concern itself with conveying real-world information to students.
 Instead, the purpose is to assist the gods in helping children to incarnate, fulfill their karmas, and blossom as spiritual beings.
-Waldorf classes are, in effect, forms of divine service.
+Waldorf class sessions are, in effect, forms of divine service.

 Much artwork done by Waldorf students is talismanic,

 reflecting natural forms into which Anthroposophy

 reads occult significance.

 (The students are usually not told any of this explicitly,